henriquefer/ProteinWars/README.md

 vmd_install_extension vmdGame "vmdGame::start" "VMD Store/Protein Wars"
 ```

-Please, edit the `proteinWars.tcl` file to chnage the value of the `Directory` variable.
+Please, edit the `proteinWars.tcl` file to change the value of the `Directory` variable.
 It should match the installation path of your ProteinWars.

 `		variable Directory		"/PATH/proteinWars"`